 The Best Soil Type for Growing Succulents and Cacti

 Plants like succulents and cacti have unique soil needs due to their shallow root structures and drought preferences.
 Putting these types of plants in the wrong kind of soil, therefore, can cause a host of issues, ranging from root rot to eventual death.
 But getting them into the right soil isn't very complicated.
-Ahead, Adrienne R. Roethling, the director of curation and mission delivery at Paul J. Ciener Botanical Garden, shares exactly what you need to know about the soil your succulents need to thrive.
+Here's exactly what you need to know about the soil your succulents and cacti need to thrive.

 To create a watering schedule you can adhere to, place sticky notes on your pots that outline when your plant needs water next (and note how much to add).
 This method is helpful, especially since understanding when to water is where most succulent owners fall short.
 "With a porous mix, it may be hard to tell if the soil is dry or not," Roethling explains.
 "I tell folks to stick their fingers in.
 If it feels cool or moist, watering can wait another day or two."
 For her succulents in her central own North Carolina home, that system usually results in two three waterings a week.
 How often your plants need H2O will depend on your specific environment.

 Because succulents and cacti are long-term plants, Roethling says it's best to avoid fast-acting fertilizers, or iterations that are sold as cactus fertilizer.
-"They give plants a boost—that is great for seasonal plants," she says, "but I would find a slow-release fertilizer and apply only a couple times a year."
+"They give plants a boost—that is great for seasonal plants, but I would find a slow-release fertilizer and apply only a couple times a year," she says.
 If you're looking for a good option, she suggests Osmocote's granular version ($17.81, amazon.com), which is ideal for cacti.

 Since sufficient drainage is so critical when it comes to succulents and cacti, Roethling says to avoid using pots with saucers.
 Instead, she suggests allowing water to drain thoroughly through the bottom in order to avoid "wet feet," which is what roots get when they sit in moist or wet soil for too long.
 This can suffocate the plant and cause irreparable damage.